Zane-/Zane-.github.io/docs/index.md

 nav_exclude: true
 ---

 Welcome to Python Club!
-The name may be a little misleading, as I'm not going to be teaching purely python, but rather how to program in general.
-We will explore many different programming languages and their pros/cons, and you can decide what you like the most.
+The name may be a little misleading, as I'm not going to be teaching purely python, but rather how to start developing software in general.

 Head over to [Getting Started](getting_started/index.md) to set up your development environment.